Florida Division of Emergency Management

-The Florida Division of Emergency Management (DEM) is charged with maintaining a comprehensive statewide program of emergency management.
-The division ensures that Florida is prepared to respond to emergencies, recover from them, and mitigate their impacts.
+The Florida Division of Emergency Management (DEM) is charged with maintaining a comprehensive statewide program of emergency management of natural and man-made disasters.
 DEM is responsible for the State Emergency Response Team (SERT) which is composed of various intergovernmental entities, volunteers, and the private sector.
-The division coordinates the efforts of the Federal Government with other departments and agencies of state government, with county and municipal governments and school boards, and with private agencies that have a role in emergency management.
+The division coordinates the efforts of the Federal government with other departments and agencies of state government, with county and municipal governments and school boards, and with private agencies that have a role in emergency management.
 The Director is appointed by the Governor of Florida, and serves as an agency head.
-Kevin Guthrie currently serves as the Director.
-He was appointed by Governor Ron DeSantis in May 2021.
+Kevin Guthrie previously served as the Director, having been appointed by Governor Ron DeSantis in May 2021 and resigning in August 2026.